attacksurge/.github/profile/README.md

 ### Minimal Pentesting/Bug Bounty Dockerfiles
 - **What It Is:**
-  A collection of lightweight Dockerfiles optimized for pentesting and bug bounty work.
+  [dockerfiles](https://github.com/attacksurge/dockerfiles) is a collection of lightweight Dockerfiles optimized for pentesting and bug bounty work.
 - **Purpose:**
   Simplifying the process of setting up reproducible, controlled environments for security assessments.